I Feel Bad

 I Feel Bad is an American sitcom, based on the book I Feel Bad: All Day.
 Every Day.
 About Everything by Orli Auslander, that premiered on September 19, 2018, on NBC.
 It stars Sarayu Blue, Paul Adelstein, Aisling Bea, Zach Cherry, Johnny Pemberton, and James Buckley and is executive produced by Aseem Batra, Julie Anne Robinson, Amy Poehler, Dave Becky, and Joshua D. Maurer.
-In November 2018, it was announced that the series would conclude in December 2018 and that NBC would make a decision regarding a potential renewal at a later date.
+In November 2018, it was announced that the series would conclude on December 27, 2018 and that NBC would make a decision regarding a potential renewal at a later date.
 In May 2019, the series was canceled after one season.

 Premise

 I Feel Bad follows Emet, a wife, mother, and career woman who "feels bad" when she deviates from her own standards of perfection while trying to "have it all."